giantswarm/apiextensions/README.md

 ### Annotation Documentation

 Docs generator has support for documenting annotations.
-This is achieved by creating code annotations on the definition of the variables like:
+This is achieved by creating code annotations in YAML on the definition of the variables like:

 ```
 // support: